davidmalcolm/gcc-global-state/plan.rst

 existing code, without requiring other features to land, and that means dealing with GC and PCH.

-There are two possible ways in which universe instances could interact with the GC:
+There are two possible ways in which context instances could interact with the GC:

-  (a) have the universe instances be GC-managed: all parallel universes
+  (a) have the context instances be GC-managed: all parallel contexts
       share the same heap, and rewriting the GC code to be thread-safe, or

-  (b) have the universe manage GC, so that the state of GC is
+  (b) have the context manage GC, so that the state of GC is
-      per-universe: each universe has its own GC heap, entirely independent of each other universe's GC heap.
-You can't share GC pointers between universes.
+      per-context: each context has its own GC heap, entirely independent of each other context's GC heap.
+You can't share GC pointers between contexts.

 I don't think (a) is feasible.